 Price AUD$55.00 Price CAD$59.95 Price €39.95 Price £27.95 Price T45.00 Price USD$45.00

-Zhang Huan has emerged as one of the most important artists of his time, a fearless explorer of the limits of the human body and a key figure in the flourishing Chinese art scene.
-His earliest performances, including 12m2, 65 kg and To Raise the Water Level in a Fishpond, subjected his body to grueling tests of endurance while addressing the relationship between physical endurance and spiritual tranquility.
+Zhang Huan has emerged as one of the most important artists of the past decade, a fearless explorer of the limits of the human body and a key figure in the flourishing Chinese art scene.
+His earliest performances, including 12 Square Meters, 65 Kilograms, and To Raise the Water-Level in a Fishpond, subjected his body to grueling tests of endurance while addressing the relationship between physical endurance and spiritual tranquility.

-Zhang’s move to New York in 1998 contributed to his emergence as one of the most widely recognized figures in international contemporary art and led to performances in cities around the globe, including Sydney, Rome, Shanghai and Hamburg.
-In 2006 he established a studio in Shanghai, where he began to seek a greater connection to Chinese heritage and history.
+In 2006 Zhang established a studio in Shanghai, where he began to seek a greater connection to Chinese heritage and history.
 This marked a new direction in his work, as he turned from performance to sculpture, painting, and installation.
-Through creating large-scale sculpture, often using found objects such as doors from rural Chinese homes, he continues to explore new ways to render his interest in the human body and its unique language.
+Through creating large-scale sculpture in diverse media, such as ash from local Buddhist temples, and with found objects, such as doors from the Chinese countryside homes, Zhang Huan continues to explore new ways to render his interest in the body and its language.

-Buddhist themes, which figured indirectly into his early work, took on a more prominent role after a visit to Tibet in 2005.
-There, he began collecting fragments of Buddhist sculptures, which he then used as models for massive copper figures.
-Upon his return to Shanghai, he began to use incense ash from local Buddhist temples in his sculptures and paintings.
-The ash, a product of religious offerings, strengthens the link between his art and his Buddhist spiritual practice.
+A significant aspect of Zhang's new work revolves around his interest in Buddhism.
+Although Buddhist themes figured indirectly into his early work, they took on a more prominent role after a visit to Tibet in 2005.
+There, Zhang began to collect fragments of Buddhist sculptures, which he then used as models for massive copper figures.
+Upon his return to Shanghai, Zhang Huan began to collect ash from local Buddhist temples for use in sculptures and paintings.
+The use of burnt incense, the product of religious offerings, strengthens the link between his art and Buddhist practices.Specifications:

 - Format: Paperback